natty1712/Holiday/AndroidUpdate.txt

-Custom User Agent - Change the user agent for both mobile and desktop mode
+Both Link Opening Options - Have both the Open in Background option and the Open in New Tab option available alongside each other